McKinney-Vento & Foster Youth

 Definition of Homeless

-Students between the ages of 0 and 22*, who lack a fixed, regular, and adequate nighttime residence, and includes:
+Students who lack a fixed, regular, and adequate nighttime residence; may include:

 **Extended beyond compulsory attendance age to address the needs of preschool, early head-start, and student with special education needs.